yuyuranium/ARC-AIoT-driver-feedback-system/README.md

  ### Structure

 #### Inception cell

 An inception cell contains two primary branches, one is bottleneck branch.
-A bottleneck layer is used to reduce the dimensionality of the inputs,  following  by three convolutional layers of different kernel size to specify long-term, mid-term and short-term features.
-The other one is maxpooling branch and follow by a convolutional layer with kernel size equals to 1.
-The four convolutional layer are concatenate along the depth dimension.
+A bottleneck layer is used to reduce the dimensionality of the inputs,  following  by three Conv1D layers of different kernel size to specify long-term, mid-term and short-term features.
+The other one is Maxpooling1D branch and follow by a Conv1D layer with kernel size equals to 1.
+The four Conv1D layer are concatenate along the depth dimension.

 <img src="./img/inception_cell.png" width=70% height=70% align='left'>

 #### Complete model